 The first step after arriving in Belgium was to find a place to live.
 Not knowing the language made this a bit of a challenge, but that did not let that stop them.
 They soon were living in a small row house that had been built in the 1600ʼs.
 Enrolling in language school was the next major priority.
 For the first several months, they lived and breathed learning the Flemish language.
 Saving their coins for a portion of hot Belgian french-fries on the way home from language school at night was a great way treat to warm up from the bone-chilling bike ride.
 Within six months of arriving Dennis was preaching his first sermon in Flemish and a weekly Bible study in Brugge had begun.
 In 1996, their first son, Drake, was born, and life as they knew it took another great turn.
 It wasnʼt long before the Bible study had morphed into weekly Sunday services in their living room.
 In 1999, they welcomed their second son, Brady, to the family and life became even more exciting.

-As we began making new friends and relationships with the local merchants and townspeople, the bible study continued to grow until we simply had no more space in our living room.
-The Lord graciously allowed us to rent an abandoned Chrysler dealership.
+As they began making new friends and relationships with the local merchants and townspeople, the bible study continued to grow until they simply had no more space in their living room.
+The Lord graciously allowed them to rent an abandoned Chrysler dealership.
 The building is subdivided and the largest portion (back side) is owned and operated by a major grocery store chain, and Brugge Baptist Church was formed in another large portion (front side) of the building that was formerly the owner’s residence.

 Through the years God used many different people to bless them and the ministry.
-Some of the biggest fruit from our efforts came when we distributed an interactive CD to the entire city of Brugge and it’s surrounding communities.
+Some of the biggest fruit from their efforts came when they distributed an interactive CD to the entire city of Brugge and it’s surrounding communities.
 This CD walked people through the plan of salvation.
 One of the men who received the CD was a newspaper reporter for the local paper.
-He called and asked if he could do an interview with us.
-What we didn’t expect, however, was that he decided to do an entire full page spread about our interview in two different papers that reached over 200,000 people.
+He called and asked if he could do an interview with Dennis.
+What they didn’t expect, however, was that he decided to do an entire full page spread about our interview in two different papers that reached over 200,000 people.
 God is so awesome.
-There’s no way we could have ever afforded such massive advertisement in those papers
+There’s no way they could have ever afforded such massive advertisement in those papers

 During their time in Belgium, many people came to know the Lord as a result of the work that God allowed them to have.
 Results were not always quick in coming, but the Leavellʼs stuck with it and God blessed.
 One of the biggest blessings came when Lauraʼs best friend accepted Christ as her Savior after 13 years.
 In 2008, the Leavellʼs were thrown a curve-ball when their youngest son, Brady, sustained a brain trauma.
 Two years of personal struggle followed, but the ministry continued to flourish.

 The second campus of Baptisten Gemeente Brugge has been launched as a Bible study in the heart of the city center of Brugge.
 The group that is gathering has been instrumental in the vision, planning, and even the naming of the church.
 They have chosen Familiekerk (Family Church) www.familiekerk.be for it’s cultural relevance.
-A more permanent meeting place is being sought.
+A more permanent meeting place will be sought as they outgrow their living room.
 As the Lord allows, they will also be helping the church they planted almost 20 years ago to encourage and embolden the discipleship process.